flipperdevices/flipperzero-firmware/README.md

 Compile with:
 ```
 cd ~/flipperZero/official/
-./fbt
+./fbt firmware_bc_demo
 ```
-...And/Or (Compile and) Flash with:
+...And/Or (Compile and) Upload with:
 ```
 cd ~/flipperZero/official/
-./fbt flash_usb
+./fbt launch_app APPSRC=applications/bc_demo/
 ```
-...Flashing will fail if the FlipperZero is running an app/plugin!
+...Flashing will fail if the FlipperZero is in the applications menu, or running an application!

 # About the bc_demo code & documentation
 * Review the `README.txt` file for an overview of the code, and how to get started.